blaufish/Tpm2AttestationCertificationAuthority/README.md

 ```

 ## Bugs and future improvements
-* TPMT_PUBLIC parsing of TPM Authentication Key is, eh, very crude and not portable-
+* TPMT_PUBLIC parsing of TPM Authentication Key is, eh, *very crude* and *not portable*.
+* Whitelisting specific TPMs Endorsement Keys is not yet implemented.
+* Authentication Key Certificates generated does not include anything useful currently.
 * gov.niarl.his.privacyca classes only support RSA, not ECC.